Skip to main content

 Boise State Course Updates

-The Semiconductor for All grant supports the development of new modules, labs, and courses to be integrated university-wide and across disciplines: Chemistry, Physics, Business, STEM Education, and more.
+The Semiconductor for All grant supports the development of new modules, labs, and courses to be integrated university-wide and across disciplines: Chemistry, Physics, Business, Supply-Chain Management, STEM Education, and more.
 This content will reach multiple adjacent degree pathways for students.

 Impact at the University Level